Plugable 5-in-1 Thunderbolt 4 and USB4 Hub

 機能

-- Thunderbolt 4 and More—The Plugable Thunderbolt 4 and USB4 Hub with 60W Charging is Thunderbolt certified and built on the Goshen Ridge Chipset for maximum USB-C, USB4, and Thunderbolt 4 functionality
+- Thunderbolt 4 and More—The Plugable Thunderbolt 4 and USB4 Hub is the only device of its kind to be certified as Engineered for EVO by Intel.
+Built on the Intel Goshen Ridge Chipset for maximum USB-C, USB4, and Thunderbolt 4 functionality and compatibility

 The Plugable USB4 and Thunderbolt 4 Hub With 60W Charging Automatically Detects and Adapts to Your Computer